mauritssilvis/lesTools/flowStats/README.md

     + Default: `1`.
     + If averages of the physical quantity of interest are small, their relative standard deviation may not reach the desired precision.
 The averages will then be shifted by `shiftAvg`.

-If valid input is provided, the `modStats()` function produces one output variable:
+If valid input is provided, the `flowStats()` function produces one output variable:

 * `stats`
     + A struct that contains information about the average behavior of the physical quantity of interest.